input-output-hk/iogx/doc/options.md

 ```

-Whether to enable this string.
+Whether to enable this script.

 This can be used to include scripts conditionally.